 MENTAL HEALTH – TAMING THE BLACK DOG

 Depression has played a significant role throughout my adult life.
-I’ve suffered immeasurably since the age of 18, and until I was 24, I can categorically say that those were the bleakest years of my life.
+I’ve suffered immeasurably since the age of 18, and until I was 24, I can categorically say they were the bleakest six years of my life.

 They were never-ending and the more I attempted to stop them, the worse they got.